 Nerd: My son won first place last year with this costume.
-Too small pants, shirt buttoned up wrong, hair slicked back, old pair of glasses with tape, white socks, BIG book to carry under his arm.
-Cost was ZERO.
+Too small pants, shirt buttoned up wrong, hair slicked back, old pair of glasses with tape, white socks, a BIG book to carry under his arm.
+The cost was ZERO.

 Clown: Use mismatched oversized or too small clothes from everyone's closet.
 To escape the cost of a wig, make a hat from construction paper or use an old one, decorate it outlandishly with flowers, pins, etc.

 Ninja: Black clothes, Make a ninja mask out of a small scrap of black cloth.
-Instead of buying make believe weapons, make them out of cardboard and color and cover with aluminum foil: easy to make Ninja stars or knife.
-Use long stick or old broom handle for a bo, take two paper towel rolls, connect with piece of twine, cover them with black construction paper and you have num-chucks.
+Instead of buying make-believe weapons, make them out of cardboard and color and cover with aluminum foil: easy to make Ninja stars or knife.
+Use a long stick or old broom handle for a bo, take two paper towel rolls, connect with a piece of twine, cover them with black construction paper and you have num-chucks.

 Tourist: Loud clothes, camera, hat, maps sticking out of every pocket, use your imagination.

-Soldier or Hunter: Everyone we know has camouflage clothing, just piece together what ever combination you want, apply some paint to the face.
-We borrowed a canteen, compass and backpack from a friend we was a boy scout.
+Soldier or Hunter: Everyone we know has camouflage clothing, just piece together whatever combination you want, apply some paint to the face.
+We borrowed a canteen, compass, and backpack from a friend we were a boy scout.

 Rock Star: Torn clothes, spike their hair using hair spray.
-Make jewelry with safety pins, clip on earrings, the dog's collar paint their face with makeup.
-Only thing we bought was some spray-on hair coloring.
+Make jewelry with safety pins, clip-on earrings, the dog's collar paints their face with makeup.
+The only thing we bought was some spray-on hair coloring.

 Dorothy from the Wizard of Oz: I scoured the local thrift shops for a blue and white dress, took two lengths of doll hair for hair extensions, emptied the yarn out of my knitting basket and stuck a stuffed dog toy in it.
 Not authentic, but it suggested the character enough that everyone knew who I supposed to be